 Asparagus Omelette or Scramble

 - Pinch of salt and a grind of fresh pepper

-- 3 Tablespoons fresh chives, with flowers, minced
+- 3 Tablespoons fresh chives, minced

 - 2 Tablespoons sunflower oil

 - 4 cups fresh spinach, washed

 Begin by blanching the asparagus.
 Wash the asparagus thoroughly, and trim the ends if they appear tough.
 Bring the water to a simmer in a shallow saute pan and add the asparagus.
 Cover and cook for 2 minutes, or until the spears are bright green and tender.
 Pour off the excess water and set aside.

 In a medium bowl, mix the eggs, 4 tablespoons water, salt, pepper and chives.
 If making individual omelettes, heat an 8 inch non-stick pan over medium high heat.
 Add a teaspoon of toil and then add ¼ of the egg mixture.
 Stir gently, scraping the sides.
 When the omelette begins to set, loosen it by shaking the pan, or with a rubber spatula.
 Flip the omelette, and top with one cup of spinach, 3 asparagus spears, and a few tablespoons of the cheese.
 Fold the omelette in half over the filling, and slide onto a plate.
 Repeat with the remaining 3 omelettes.

 If making a scramble, skip blanching the asparagus spears, and cut into 1 inch pieces.
 Heat the oil in a large non-stick skillet over medium heat and add the asparagus.
 Saute for 1 minute and then pour in the eggs.
 Stir until just barely set, and add the spinach and cheese.
 Cook a minute longer and serve.